mikeasilva/handbook-diff/markdown/38-church-policies-and-guidelines.md

 To dispose of worn-out ceremonial temple clothing, members should cut it up so the original use cannot be recognized.
 The cloth should then be discarded.

 Members may give garments and temple clothing that are in good condition to other endowed members.
-Priesthood and Relief Society leaders can identify those who might need such clothing.
 Members should not give garments or ceremonial temple clothing to thrift stores, bishops’ storehouses, temples, or charities.

-38.5.8
+38.5.10

 ### Temple Burial Clothing